-If you have consented to receiving information from us, you can contact us at any time to have your details updated, removed from our list or to change your preferences as to what information you would like to receive from us and/or how you would like to receive it, by emailing us at email@example.com.
+If you have consented to receiving information from us, you can contact us at any time to have your details updated, removed from our list or to change your preferences as to what information you would like to receive from us and/or how you would like to receive it.
+To do this, please email us at firstname.lastname@example.org.

 We may require proof of your identity before we disclose information to you.

 Links to third party websites

 This policy applies only to websites operated by The Scott Property Group.
 It does not apply to websites or services of any other companies, individuals, organisations who may advertise or provide content on our website.
 We do not control the content or links that appear on these websites and are not responsible for the practices employed by websites linked to or from our website.
 In addition, these websites or services, including their content and links, may be constantly changing.
 These websites and services may have their own privacy policies and customer services policies and as such we recommend that you check such policies of each website you visit.